Iguanas stunned by Florida cold snap fall from trees | DW | 31.01.2022

 Iguanas, mostly green and sometimes brown or black, can lie stiff on the ground for hours until their bodies warm up again

-Green iguanas, which can weigh up to 7.5 kg (17 pounds) and measure over 1.50 meters (around 5 feet) in length, are also not native to Florida, according to the Florida Fish and Wildlife Conservation Commission.
-They were introduced as stowaways in cargo shops and are considered an invasive species.
+Green iguanas, which can weigh up to 7.5 kilograms (17 pounds) and measure more than 1.5 meters (around 5 feet) in length, are not native to Florida, according to the Florida Fish and Wildlife Conservation Commission.
+They were introduced as stowaways in cargo ships and are considered an invasive species.

-But iguanas are not the first animals to suffer the cold this winter, as hundreds of thousands of farm fish died from thermal shock in a lagoon in northwestern Greece last week.
+Elsewhere this winter, hundreds of thousands of farm fish died from thermal shock in a lagoon in northwestern Greece last week.

-Animals have different mechanisms to cope with the cold.
-While some species like the fire-colored beetle can withstand temperatures of -30 degrees Celsius (-22 F), other mammals such as marmots hibernate to protect themselves from the cold.
+Animals have various mechanisms to cope with the cold.
+While some species like the fire-colored beetle can withstand temperatures of minus 30 degrees Celsius (minus 22 F), other mammals such as marmots hibernate to protect themselves from the cold.

 rm/msh (Reuters)